subat0mik/Misconfiguration-Manager/foundations/sccm-foundations.md

 ## Primary Site Server
 The server responsible for processing client-generated data and interacting with the site database.
 Also referred to as the site server.

+## Passive Site Server

+A failover primary site server used for redundancy in high availability configurations

 ## Secondary Site
 A child of a primary site used to distribute content to clients in remote locations with low bandwidth connections